todomd/todo.md/README.md

 For a project, there any many sources of information like Documentation, Issue forum, Wiki pages, etc. It is hard to find out about the current progress.

-Keeping a TODO.md file makes it easier for anyone wants to know about the project's plans and work needs to be done.
+Keeping a TODO.md file makes it easier for anyone who wants to know about the project's plans and work that needs to be done.

 ### Why not using online management tools?

 Most often, a new project starts with a list of tasks to outline what needs to be done quickly.

-Although some online tools are useful to manage large projects efficiently, using them in early stages will add more effort and overhead for an MVP Product.
+Although some online tools are useful to manage large projects efficiently, using them in the early stages will add more effort and overhead for an MVP Product.

 ### TODO.md format